AstrobioMike/NASA-GeneLab-working/Metagenomics/Illumina/README.md

 conda install -c conda-forge -c bioconda -c defaults snakemake
 ```

 All files required for utilizing the workflow are in the [workflow-template](workflow-template) directory.
 Copying the address of that directory and pasting it into [GitZip here](http://kinolien.github.io/gitzip/) will conveniently allow us to download just that directory.
-We can then modify the variables in the [config.yaml](workflow-template/config.yaml) file as needed, like pointing to the directory where our starting reads are located, and run the workflow.
+We can then modify the variables in the [config.yaml](workflow-template/config.yaml) file as needed, like pointing to the directory where our starting reads are located, and then run the workflow.

 **Example command to run workflow**
 ```bash